LinkedEarth/PyleoTUPS/docs/contribution_guide.rst

     git checkout -b shiny-new-feature

 This changes your working directory to the `shiny-new-feature` branch.
-Keep any changes in this branch specific to one bug or feature so it is clear what the branch brings to PyTUPS.
+Keep any changes in this branch specific to one bug or feature so it is clear what the branch brings to PyleoTUPS.
 You can have many `shiny-new-features` and switch in between them using the `git checkout` command.
 When creating this branch, make sure your main branch is up to date with the latest upstream main version.
 To update your local main branch, you can do::

     git checkout main